aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

  * This operation MUST take as input a QueryRequest object.
  * This operation MUST return a QueryRequest object.

+ * Replace source/value with beacon/hash
+ * fail if not using equality
+ * maybe make two requests
+ * if multiple beacons are used that have 'previous' entries, do we deal with the exponential explosion or can we call it an error?

 ### transformQueryResponse
  * This operation MUST take as input a QueryResponse object and a QueryRequest object.
  * This operation MUST return an QueryResponse object.

+* filter out records that didn't really match.
+This could involve arbitrarily complex FilterExpressions
+* maybe take two QueryResponses, or an array thereof, to deal with multiple queries
+* how much of the complexity of adding two responses together do we need to deal with?

 ### transformScanRequest
  * This operation MUST take as input a ScanRequest object.